 For a time I gave up, and the feeling was beyond pitiful.
-I have in possession some of the best books of literary merit, from Plato’s Republic to Psycho-Cybernetics, but I did nothing with that knowledge thinking that knowing equated doing, never mind intellectualism not being the end in our consciousness evolution.
+I have in possession some of the best books of literary merit, from Plato’s Republic to Psycho-Cybernetics, but I did nothing with that knowledge thinking that knowing equated doing, never mind intellectualism not being the end in our conscious evolution.
 I felt like I was at my end, I was disgusted with who I was and couldn’t bear to look at my own reflection in the mirror.

-From the looks of it, it seems that we’re headed to hell in a hand basket, that how the Story of The People will conclude will be not because we fought with all we had, but because of inaction, ignorance, and miseducation.
+From the looks of it, it seems that we’re headed to hell in a handbasket, that how the Story of The People will conclude will be not because we fought with all we had, but because of inaction, ignorance, and miseducation.
 Especially in a world where information can effortlessly be accessed by a simple tap of our finger.

 This mindset, amplified from one person to many persons, creates a mass of individuals who willingly choose to not change their situation despite becoming informed.
 All the while behind-the-scenes men and women that we never heard of, exercise their creative powers to bring about a world that we’d otherwise not create for ourselves.
 At the same time denying us the same right to exercise our own creative powers.

 I’ve played many video games throughout my life, some of the hardest ones being Ninja Gaiden 2 and Dark Souls.
 In these experiences, although difficult, success was in reach of me no matter how many times I stumbled, but I felt that the same thing couldn’t be said for Life Online.
 In this experience I felt weak, hopeless, powerless, knowing that deep down there lies a potential waiting to be awakened.
-But eventually I learned some valuable lessons from my time playing video games.
-Despite my nihilistic tendencies when I’m at my worst, I’m a wholehearted believer in life having purpose, an intelligent purpose for why we’re here.
+But eventually, I learned some valuable lessons from my time playing video games.
+Despite my nihilistic tendencies when I’m at my worst, I’m a wholehearted believer in life having a purpose, an intelligent purpose for why we’re here.

 It’s no accident that we’re born, to be greeted with the gift of life and to gift it to others.
 To be part of a global community comprised of many faces of the human experience that is culture.
 To be endowed with great creative power and volition that if not used responsibly and ethically, can lead to our downfall.
-Make no mistake, Life Online is not easy, in fact it can even get incredibly unbearable.
+Make no mistake, Life Online is not easy, in fact, it can even get incredibly unbearable.
 But just as with any other game, we can make our experience a bit easier and manageable.
 We may throw down our controllers in frustration and declare that all of this is hopeless, meaningless even, which are in fact by their very nature definitions.
-However there is nothing that indicates that life isn’t worth living or fighting for.
+However, there is nothing that indicates that life isn’t worth living or fighting for.

 We’ve all experienced moments of happiness, excitement, sadness, even moments where our lives are on the line.
 To spend time with those that we love, to spend an afternoon fishing with your grandpa or father, to win that championship, to test your mettle by venturing out into the woods, to ask that girl out, to journey to a country that you’ve never been to before, to make that breaking scientific discovery, to receive a standing ovation after a musical performance, to know that a child will sleep with a full belly at night, to achieve a successful political victory in the name of the people, to form ties with countries to extinguish the flames of violence, to live and play Life Online.